Laugardalsvöllur: Future

 There have been plans by KSÍ (the Football Association of Iceland) to renovate and expand Laugardalsvöllur since 2014, one year after the Iceland men's national football team reached the play-offs for the 2014 FIFA World Cup in 2013.
 The team's success kept going until they went to UEFA Euro 2016 and reached the quarter-finals.
 Both Icelandic football fans and KSÍ have been asking Reykjavík city, the current owner of the stadium, for a new stadium because seats have sold out for 7 out of 10 national football team matches in 2013–2015.
-Despite the attendance, Laugardalsvöllur had an deficit of 3.9 million ISK in 2015, but Reykjavík city then added its contribution of 11 million ISK, leaving a 7 million ISK profit.
+Despite the attendance, Laugardalsvöllur had a deficit of 3.9 million ISK in 2015, but Reykjavík city then added its contribution of 11 million ISK, leaving a 7 million ISK profit.

 Two options are being considered and both include removing the running track and placing stands in its place in addition to moving the pitch closer to the west stand and keeping the west stand in place.
 One option is a 17,500 capacity stadium with an open roof and heated pitch, costing 7-11 billion ISK.
 The second option is a 20,000 capacity stadium with a retractable roof over the stadium for the possibility of multi-purpose stadium, that would increase the utilization of seating capacity in the long term.
 The second option would cost 11-18 billion ISK.

-Having a heated pitch is necessary, due to hard winters in Iceland and also because of the new requirements of UEFA, which indicates that matches for some teams in the qualification competition, for the UEFA European Championship, shall also be played in the winter.
+Having a heated pitch is necessary, due to cold and snowy winters in Iceland and also because of the new requirements of UEFA, which indicates that matches for some teams in the qualification competition, for the UEFA European Championship, shall also be played in the winter.
 The grass would then be maintained itself with an automatic irrigation sprinkler system.

+In 2024, a memorandum of understanding was signed to only develop the venue as a soccer-specific stadium in the future.
 With the removal of the running track and other athletics equipment, athletics would move to a dedicated area.